Santa Bárbara fortress: History

 The Genoese navigator Christopher Columbus landed on August 14, 1502 on his fourth voyage and called the place Punta de Caxinas.
 Later, Don Hernán Cortés, when he visited the Honduran coasts, ordered the foundation of a base on that site to defend it, entrusting the task to Captain Cristóbal de Olid, who, apart from creating the barracks, renamed the place "Villa del triunfo de la cruz".

 In 1550, it is known that the Spanish built with indigenous labor a defensive post for the coasts and the port; They called the fortress "Santa Bárbara" in honor of the artillery patron virgin, and it is located on a hill from which the bay can be seen.
 At least 200 Spaniards lived in Trujillo by the time it was being built.
 By 1575, the Captaincy General of Guatemala ordered the transfer and placement of four cannons in a defensive point on the coast.
-Later, in 1629, it is known that the fortress had six artillery cannons, to defend the town from pirates and corsairs who were making that thang, thang in the Caribbean Sea.
+Later, in 1629, it is known that the fortress had six artillery cannons, to defend the town from pirates and corsairs in the Caribbean Sea.